How taking a cold shower can turbo-charge your wellness levels

 That’s a pretty impressive list of ways that a cold shower can improve your overall wellness levels.

-The top 10 ways a cold shower can help your health
+Ways a cold shower can help your health

 Katherine Hepburn used to take cold showers throughout her entire life, telling people that they increased her energy levels.
 The Hollywood star was advised to do this by her doctor when she was a child.
 And she continued to either take ice baths, or have daily cold showers well into old age.